lycus/mci/docs/terminology.rst

 Abbreviation for thread entry point.
 A thread entry point of a `main module`_ is called whenever a properly registered thread enters managed code.

+TXP
++++

+Abbreviation for thread exit point.
+A thread exit point of a `main module`_ is called whenever a properly registered thread exits managed code.

 TLS
 +++